LGBTQ rights in Missouri: Glossip v. Missouri Department of Transportation

 Kelly Glossip sued the state for survivor benefits after the death of his husband, a highway patrol officer.
 After the trial court dismissed his suit, Glossip appealed to the Missouri Supreme Court.
-The Missouri Supreme Court ruled 5-2 against Glossip in October 2013, saying his claim was denied on the basis of his marital status, not his sexual orientation.
+The Missouri Supreme Court ruled 5–2 against Glossip in October 2013, saying his claim was denied on the basis of his marital status, not his sexual orientation.

 State of Missouri v.
 Florida

 In June 2014, St. Louis officials licensed four same-sex marriages in order to provide the basis for a lawsuit when the state ordered them to stop the practice.
 St. Louis Circuit Judge Rex Burlison found for the plaintiffs on November 5, ruling that Missouri's refusal to license same-sex marriages violates the Missouri and federal constitutions.
-Missouri Attorney General Chris Koster did not to seek a stay of the ruling's implementation.
+Missouri Attorney General Chris Koster did not seek a stay of the ruling's implementation.
 He and the Recorders' Association of Missouri said Judge Burlison's order only applied to the city of St. Louis, where the city's marriage license department began issuing marriage licenses to same-sex couples.
 St. Louis County, where an official said "We believe it's a county-by-county decision", began issuing marriage licenses to same-sex couples the next day.